 This desire for in-person networking is something we've been hearing as our team has gotten back out into the world again, so to speak.
 And something we've been wanting to get back to, as well.
 While there is some trepidation due to the current state of the world, there is also excitement at being out seeing those you know again, as well as meeting new contacts.

 I have greatly appreciated the digital opportunities that surfaced over this past year for events; they have enabled me to attend much more than I might have otherwise, without having to leave my house.
 And I think for some types of events, digital offerings will remain and be a viable option.
 But there is still nothing quite like attending an event in person, seeing new equipment and technologies up close, and having the chance to speak with those in your industry.

 To date, there have been no new cancellations or changes to events like we saw throughout 2020 and early 2021, but that could always change.
 But in the meantime, it will be nice to continuing getting out and seeing firsthand what's been developing in the industry.

 Be sure to visit our Events page to stay up to date on all upcoming and future industry events.

 We want to hear from you!

-What shows will you be attending this year?
+What shows will you be attending, or have attended this year?
 What events are you most looking forward to attending?
 Do you still see in-person tradeshows as a valuable business tool?
 Let us know!